woojoo666/arcana-notes/Readme2.md

 	foo: division(p: 16, q: 7) // clone it, overriding p and q

+	foo.remainder // returns 16 % 7, aka 2

 First, notice that in `division`, `p` and `q` are not defined yet.
+This is not a problem, and just means that `quotient` and `remainder` will start out as undefined.
+However, in `foo`, `p` and `q` _are_ defined,

  These can be considered object parameters.
 When we "clone" the object, we can provide values for these parameters

 * implicit inputs